 preferring to eat short, tender grasses and clover.
 Their dietary

 preference is forbs (broadleaf weeds) and they like to graze close to the soil surface.
-Goats require a more nutritious diet.
+Goats require and select a more nutritious diet.

-Behavior Sheep and goats tend to behavior differently.
+Behavior Sheep and goats usually exhibit different behavior.
 Goats are naturally curious and independent, while sheep tend to

 be more distant and aloof.
 Sheep have a stronger flocking instinct